budoor99/hafawa-platform/README.md

     "status": "active"
   }
 }

-7. Send Contact Message (POST /api/contact/message):
+7. Send Contact Message
-   Request :
+Endpoint: POST /api/contact/message

+Request:

 {
   "fullName": "Abdullah ali",
   "email": "ali@example.com",
   "phoneNumber": "1234567890",
   "message": "I have a question about your services.
 Could you please provide more information?"
 }

-Respone :
+Response:

 {
   "message": "Your message has been sent successfully.
 We will get back to you soon."
 }